 - Placing Orders Through Tradingview Charts: this means users can make orders directly from the trading chats on their dashboards.

 This powerful GUI-based DEX operates using the FIDA token.
 This token allows users to make bot payments and access APIs.
 It also gives new users access to consulting services on how to start out using Serum.
+Now, users can also purchase FIDA token on Binance.

 What is DEX on Solana?

 Several blockchains host decentralized exchanges, and Solana is no exception.
-A DEX is a marketplace where crypto traders can make transactions without the need for a third-party approval.
+A DEX is a marketplace where crypto traders can make transactions without the need for third-party approval.

 Unlike centralized exchanges such as banks, where the bank has to approve the transactions you make, decentralized exchanges have a self-approving mechanism called Smart Contracts.